amirahnasihah/backend-development/08-standard-conforming-api/swagger-tutorial.md

 Go to "book.model.js" and put Swagger documentation.

-> need to have consistent indentation either using tab of 2-spaces or spaces
+> need to have consistent indentation either using tab of 2-spaces or a space,
+> DTO = Data Transfer Object

 ```javascript
 // book.model.js //